stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 del *.log -ErrorAction Inquire
 ~~~

-To handle particular types of errors in your code, use *error traps*.
-These are the equivalent of exceptions in PowerShell.
+PowerShell also provides exception handlers for control flow.
+These are known as *traps* in PowerShell.

 ~~~powershell
 trap [System.Management.Automation.PSInvalidCastException] {